CPE355-Ziggiotti/mp21ProjZiggiotti/README.md

 computer’s main memory (RAM) to enable fast retrievals of data.
 Caching is also useful to store data calculations that are otherwise time-consuming to compute.
 The mapping functions are used to map a particular block of main memory to a particular block of cache.
-The three mapping techniques that are used in cache memory are direct, associative, set-associative.
+The three mapping techniques that are used in cache memory are direct, associative, set-associative mapping.

 References
 - Stallings, W. (2016).
 Cache Memory - Mapping Function.
 In Computer Organization and